 - You cannot import custom fields using the Entity data type.

-- Custom fields using the Date data type must be imported with the format ‘YYYY-MM-DD’.
+- Custom fields using the Date data type must be imported with the YYYY-MM-DD format.

 - The Import tool performance decreases as the number of custom fields per imported record increases.

-- When you have a large number of custom fields per record, the number of records you can import at once might also be limited.
+- When you have a large number of custom fields per record, the number of records you can import at the same time might also be limited.
 For example, if your records contain 100 custom fields each, including a 25 KB image data field, you can only import 1000 records at a time.